gersidushku754/gersidushku754/README.md

 - 👋 Hi, I’m Gersi.
-- 👀 I’m interested in new technologies and in bicycles.
+- 👀 I’m interested in new technologies and in literature, also I adore elves as you can see.
-- 🌱 I’m currently learning marketing.
+- 🌱 I’m currently learning marketing and reading Lord of the Rings.

 <!---